Portsmouth, Norfolk, Suffolk, Franklin, Southampton and Isle of Wright assistance programs.

 Non-profits for financial help, including utilities and rent

 Southeastern Tidewater Opportunity Project (STOP) is the community action agency.
-They provide coverage and referrals across the area.
+They provide coverage and referrals across the area, including Portsmouth and Norfolk.
 Case managers from the site work with low income clients and help them overcome their challenges and get back on track with a stable financial condition.

 Portsmouth Area Resources Coalition is a place to turn to if faced with an eviction or utility disconnection.
 The center may have grants for paying rent or utility bills for people of the city.
 Several grant based programs are provided from PARC as well as referrals.
 Call (757)397-5208, or more on Portsmouth Area Resources Coalition.

-The Salvation Army has numerous offices and centers in the region.
+The Salvation Army has numerous offices and centers in the region listed below.
 They provide assistance, as resources allow, to counties and cities such as Southampton, Norfolk, Franklin and others.
 While the non-profit does its best to meet the demands of the low income and working poor, unfortunately only a fraction of requests are normally able to be fulfilled.
 The resources offered include some of the following.

 They may also provide financial assistance programs that include groceries, food, rent, transitional housing and utilities.
 Centers may have free bread, donuts, water, and fruit are offered daily as available on a walk in basis.
 Or free back to school supplies or snacks are given to kids.
 Or try Salvation Army seasonal programs including free Thanksgiving dinner or Christmas toys/meals.

 Some locations also process applications for the H2O water assistance program.
 This is funded through the public utility companies of Norfolk, Virginia Beach and Chesapeake.
-Seasonal resources from the Salvation Army can be holiday meals or back to school supplies.
+Seasonal resources from the Salvation Army can be holiday meals, free Christmas toys or gift cards or back to school supplies.
 All funding is very limited.